bitquery/streaming-data-platform-docs/docs/start/first-query.md

 }
 ```

-After you created a query, the play button will appear to be green,
+After you created a query, the run triangle button will appear to be green,
 and you can press it now to see the results:

 ![IDE query execution](/img/ide/query_execution.png)